Old Dominion hosts Douglas and Georgia Southern - WTOP News

 Norfolk, Virginia; Saturday, 3:30 p.m.
 EST

-BOTTOM LINE: Georgia Southern visits Old Dominion after Bradley Douglas scored 20 points in Georgia Southern’s 88-87 overtime victory against the Coastal Carolina Chanticleers.
+BOTTOM LINE: Georgia Southern faces Old Dominion after Bradley Douglas scored 20 points in Georgia Southern’s 88-87 overtime win over the Coastal Carolina Chanticleers.

-The Monarchs have gone 5-5 at home.
-Old Dominion has a 3-6 record in games decided by 10 points or more.
+The Monarchs are 5-5 in home games.
+Old Dominion is 3-6 in games decided by 10 or more points.

-The Eagles are 2-4 against Sun Belt opponents.
-Georgia Southern is 3-7 in games decided by at least 10 points.
+The Eagles are 2-4 against conference opponents.
+Georgia Southern allows 79.7 points to opponents and has been outscored by 5.3 points per game.

-The Monarchs and Eagles face off Saturday for the first time in Sun Belt play this season.
+The Monarchs and Eagles match up Saturday for the first time in conference play this season.

-TOP PERFORMERS: Robert Davis Jr. is averaging 14.8 points for the Monarchs.
+TOP PERFORMERS: Robert Davis Jr. is shooting 35.6% from beyond the arc with 3.6 made 3-pointers per game for the Monarchs, while averaging 14.8 points.

 LAST 10 GAMES: Monarchs: 6-4, averaging 70.9 points, 37.4 rebounds, 13.6 assists, 4.7 steals and 3.6 blocks per game while shooting 41.5% from the field.
 Their opponents have averaged 68.9 points per game.